khazvek/react-bits/README.md

 You can help support the project by using the Sponsor button on the page - please note that any donations received will go strictly towards paying hosting costs, nothing else.

 ## Credit
-React Bits may sometimes take inspiration from publicly available code examples online.
+KauryUI may sometimes take inspiration from publicly available code examples online.
 These examples are rewritten as full-fledged, customizable, and reusable components for JS, TS, CSS, and Tailwind codebases.
 If you recognize your work here, just request credit and it will be granted.

 ## License